The Importance Of Using Responsive Web Design

 What Does Responsive Web Design Look Like?

-When working with a web design company like Digital Silk, the process usually involves the provision of two UX designs: desktop and mobile.
+When working with a responsive web design company like Digital Silk, the process usually involves the provision of two UX designs: desktop and mobile.

 Here’s an example of what responsive web design looks like: